AshtonRoute/data-translate/README.md

 ## Useful functions

+* `t(string path)` - returns translation based on `translations[currentLanguage] + path`.
+Required in Polymer computed properties.

+* `detectLanguage()` - detects language based on `detectLanguageFrom` property and sets returned value to `currentLanguage` property.
+Useful when `detectLanguageFrom` was set to `server`.
+You'll have to call `detectLanguage()` to grab language from the server.
+Then `detectLanguage()` will automatically assign received value to `currentLanguage` property and update DOM.

+* `updateLanguage()` - updates object based on `getLanguageFrom` (later just `object`) with value of `currentLanguage` property.
+Basically, you should use this method if you want to update `object` manually.
+But remember that translations will only be updated if `currentLanguage` has changed.
+If you assigned `server` to `detectLanguageFrom`, then this method will be called automatically on successful response of `updateLanguage()` after receiving new language from server.

 * `findAllDataTranslateOnPage()` - returns `Array` of web components that was extended with `DataTranslate` behavior.

 Source: current `document`